sim246/React-Disaster-Website/Report.md

 Added useEffect cleanup for all the fetches, stops component from re-rendering when clicking on countries in the map quickly.
 Added caching for the map …
 Added set selected Year validation, stops unnecessary fetches that return 404 errors.
-Used memo to provide the cached result when it's the same input. remove grey colors from start of app, the clolors would render slowly at the begining and give no result since there was no year
+Used memo so that if props for the memoed element don't change then the element isn't rendered. remove grey colors from start of app, the clolors would render slowly at the begining and give no result since there was no year

 ### useEffect Cleanup